ThePyLord/oneTapReWrite/notes.md

 ### Stuff to fix

 - Properly handle CSS modules (DONE)
-- Prevent duplicate SKUs from being added to the list
+- Prevent duplicate SKUs from being added to the list(DONE)
 - Get the loader to work with every new component's addition.

+### Possible additions/improvements

+- Add the rating to each product

 ### Additions/Updates